amjil/flutter-cljd/README.md

 ### Provide a more concise and readable UI syntax
 The library focuses on simplifying the syntax for building Flutter UIs, making it more compact, intuitive, and aligned with Clojure’s functional style.

+### Use Clojure data structures for better consistency and flexibility
+The API is designed around pure Clojure types instead of Dart’s, offering a more seamless and consistent experience for Clojure developers while increasing code flexibility.

+### Streamline and enhance Dart APIs
+The library simplifies certain Dart APIs, making them easier to use and more expressive, improving the overall developer experience.

+### Examples
 ```clojure
 ;; Basic button with styling
 (->> (text "Click me!")